oebinisa/Ansible-Config/README.md

 Ping All:

-    ansible -m ping all
+    ansible -m ping all     # Test Ansible connectivity to all hosts

     ansible -m command -a "hostname" all
     ansible -a "hostname" all

+    ansible -a "/bin/false" all

-The last 2 are same cos command is the default module
+The last 2nd and 3rd are same cos command is the default module.

+Get more module commands at https://doc.ansible.com/ansible/modules_by_category.html